-We're a small digital design studio from Belgium.
+We're a small digital design studio from Belgium, established in 2015.
 Our team is passionate about crafting digital products and services that help people in their daily lives.

-Marina Rizo is originally from Barcelona.
-She left her sunny city behind to look for some rainy adventures in Belgium.
+Marina Rizo works remotely from sunny Barcelona.
 Her skills combine design and audiovisual, all mixed up with a deep passion for interactivity and user experience.
 When not reading comic books or thinking about dogs, you can find her watching (too many) TV series.

-Johan Ronsse is a self-taught user interface designer with over ten years of design experience.
+Johan Ronsse is a self-taught user interface designer with over twelve years of design experience.
 He is obsessed with finding the balance between aesthetics and usability.
-He occasionally likes to go for a 5km run — if he has no movies left to watch.
+These days he can be found behind his sim racing rig when he is not busy with politics.